abrahamife/simone-lungarella.github.io/content/featured/RedEvo/index.md

 download: ''
 tech:
   - Eclipse
-  - Java8
+  - Java 8
   - SQL
-  - Javascript
-  - HTML
+  - Spring
-  - CSS
+  - PrimeFaces
 ---

 A web application used by Italian government to handle all the documentation.